ajayjangir95211/App-Landing-Page/README.md

 # App-Landing-Page
-Single page website for any upcoming application
+Single page website for an upcoming application

 Technologies Used:
 HTML